Surveys and Sampling

 Survey techniques involve trained and experienced surveyors using the combined approach of visual examination and bulk sampling.
 It is always possible after a survey that asbestos-based materials may remain undetected in the property, or area covered by the survey.
 This could be due to various reasons as follows:

-- Asbestos-containing materials present within areas not specifically covered by the instructions for the survey are outside the scope of the report.
+- Asbestos-containing materials present within areas not specifically covered by the instructions for the survey or sampling are outside the scope of the report.

 - Materials may be hidden or obscured by other items or cover finishes, e.g. overboarding, disguising etc. In these situations detection of asbestos may be impaired.